rarible/protocol/docs/index.md

 ---
 title: Rarible Protocol Documentation
-description: Rarible Protocol is a blockchain-agnostic and decentralized tool to query, issue, and trade NFTs
+description: Rarible Protocol is a blockchain-agnostic and decentralized tool to query, issue, and trade NFTs.
+How to make NFT marketplace
 hide:
 - toc
 - feedback